What is CSR in Business & Why Does it Matter to Employees?

 What is CSR in business?

-CSR will vary in different contexts depending on the industry the organization operates in.
-There could be a focus on culture, environmental conditions, labor markets, and legal frameworks.
-The end goal will always be the same.
-Do well by doing good.
+CSR will vary depending on the industry the organization operates in.
+It could focus on culture, environmental conditions, labor markets, and legal frameworks.
+The end goal will always be the same: do well by doing good.

 Organizations that embrace CSR in business aim to always be profitable while focusing on achieving a larger purpose.
-The impact that the business has on addressing social and environmental issues is just as important as economic profitability.
+The business’s impact on addressing social and environmental issues is just as important as economic profitability.

 Why is CSR important for businesses?

 Corporate Social Responsibility plays a critical role in an organization’s perception.
 This includes its attractiveness to potential and current employees, investors, and customers.
 More employees are looking for workplaces that care about the world and want to make a positive impact through their work.
-In today’s world, stakeholders judge an organization on how they impact the world.
+In today’s world, stakeholders judge an organization’s impact on the world.
 This is where CSR in business can positively affect a brand’s image.

 Environmental responsibility